-Department of Justice to Publish Notice of Proposed Rulemaking to Comply Fully with DNA Fingerprint Act of 2005
+Department of Justice to Publish Final Rule to Comply Fully with DNA Fingerprint Act of 2005

-The Department of Justice today issued a notice of proposed rulemaking (NPRM) that would restore to the Attorney General the authority vested in him by the bipartisan DNA Fingerprint Act of 2005 to authorize and direct the Department of Homeland Security (DHS) to collect DNA samples from the non-United States persons it detains.
-Once implemented, this rule will facilitate federal, state, and local crime reduction and investigation efforts.
+The Department of Justice today issued a final rule to implement the Attorney General's authority provided by the bipartisan DNA Fingerprint Act of 2005 to authorize the Department of Homeland Security (DHS) to collect DNA samples from certain non-United States persons it detains.
+Once implemented, this rule will facilitate federal, state, and local investigative and crime reduction efforts.